mpv-player/mpv/DOCS/man/options.rst

     (This value tends to be fuzzy, because many file formats don't store linear timestamps.)

-``--demuxer-readahead-packets=<packets>``
-    If ``--demuxer-thread`` is enabled, this controls how much the demuxer should buffer ahead.
-As long as the number of packets in the packet queue doesn't exceed ``--demuxer-readahead-packets``, and the total number of bytes doesn't exceed ``--demuxer-readahead-bytes``, the thread keeps reading ahead.

-    Note that if you set these options near the maximum, you might get a packet queue overflow warning.

-    See ``--list-options`` for defaults and value range.

-``--demuxer-readahead-bytes=<bytes>``
-    See ``--demuxer-readahead-packets``.

 ``--force-seekable=<yes|no>``
     If the player thinks that the media is not seekable (e.g. playing from a pipe, or it's a http stream with a server that doesn't support range